 We also have a specific one for all you match officials that officiate at games from international level, right down to recreational games.

-- If teams play well – tell them both when you can.
-Having an official tell you you’re doing is great for moral.
+If teams play well – tell them both when you can.
+Having an official tell you you’re doing well is great for moral.

-- Patience – we know sometimes it’s hard!
-But still, some players might be still learning and growing as players...officials must appreciate this.
+Patience – we know sometimes it’s hard!
+But still, some players might be still learning and growing as players and officials must appreciate this.

-- Be careful – If you’re not completely physical or mentally fit, call us and we can reallocate.
+Be careful – If you’re not completely physically or mentally fit, call us and we can reallocate.

 Don’t tolerate inappropriate language – we pride ourselves on being a well-respected sport, people who use offensive language should not be part of that.